PlaidCloud/website/content/en/docs/concepts/scheduling-eviction/taint-and-toleration.md

 The scheduler checks taints, not node conditions, when it makes scheduling decisions.
 This ensures that node conditions don't directly affect scheduling.
-For example, if the `DiskPressure` node condition is active, the control plane adds the `node.kubernetes.io/disk-pressure` taint and does not schedule new pods onto the affected node.
-If the `MemoryPressure` node condition is active, the control plane adds the `node.kubernetes.io/memory-pressure` taint.
+For example, if the `DiskPressure` node condition is active, the control plane adds the `node.PlaidCloud.io/disk-pressure` taint and does not schedule new pods onto the affected node.
+If the `MemoryPressure` node condition is active, the control plane adds the `node.PlaidCloud.io/memory-pressure` taint.

 You can ignore node conditions for newly created pods by adding the corresponding Pod tolerations.
-The control plane also adds the `node.kubernetes.io/memory-pressure` toleration on pods that have a {{< glossary_tooltip text="QoS class" term_id="qos-class" >}} other than `BestEffort`.
-This is because Kubernetes treats pods in the `Guaranteed` or `Burstable` QoS classes (even pods with no memory request set) as if they are able to cope with memory pressure, while new `BestEffort` pods are not scheduled onto the affected node.
+The control plane also adds the `node.PlaidCloud.io/memory-pressure` toleration on pods that have a {{< glossary_tooltip text="QoS class" term_id="qos-class" >}} other than `BestEffort`.
+This is because PlaidCloud treats pods in the `Guaranteed` or `Burstable` QoS classes (even pods with no memory request set) as if they are able to cope with memory pressure, while new `BestEffort` pods are not scheduled onto the affected node.